Alliance-RDM-GDR/RDM_Codebook_App/docs/architecture.md

 ## Design Principles

-The application is architected around a **client-first design model**, where all processing and rendering occur entirely within the user's browser using [ShinyLive](https://github.com/rstudio/shinylive), which compiles R into WebAssembly.
-This approach maximizes data privacy and security, as no uploaded files or metadata ever leave the user's machine.
+The application is architected around a **server-client model** using R and the [Shiny framework](https://shiny.posit.co/).
+The user's browser (client) handles the interface, while the R process on the server handles all data processing.
+This means all uploaded files and metadata are transmitted to the server's memory for processing.
+Critically, all data is strictly non-persistent, held only in the server's RAM for the duration of the individual user's session.

 The app’s interface is organized into two main areas: